Loading…

 A monthly rhythm:

 For studios with strong communities, this is also how parent goodwill compounds.
 Parents who feel informed refer friends.
 Parents who feel ignored quietly disappear.
+It is the same local loyalty flywheel that keeps cafes and coffee shops full of regulars.

 Like music and dance studios, art studios live through showcases.
 AI takes the pressure off.